UofTCoders/peer-mentorship/Expectations.md

 However, we still expect that:

-- Mentors and mentees contact one another and set terms **prior to the first co-working/intro session**.
+- Mentors and mentees contact one another and set terms **prior to the second co-working/intro session at the latest**.
 - Mentors and mentees are both fully aware of and fully agree to the conditions set between them.
 - All involved parties involved abide by the [Code of Conduct][conduct], both during UofT Coders events and in their own within-group communications.